 - Cashews – they have nut trees growing all over the place.
 You’ll see people selling bags of cashews on the side of the road and on the beach. they sell while plain, roasted piri-piri, roasted salt.

 - Fruits and vegetables– fruit and veggies are available at markets and on the sides of roads all over the country, depending on the season you can find good papayas, coconuts, mangoes.
-Avocados okra and collard greens are also seasonal, avocados only in season for a few short weeks.
-Others, like tomatoes, cassava or beans, are available year-round.
+Avocados, okra and collard greens are also seasonal.
+Tomatoes, cassava or beans, are available year-round.
 Green peppers, onions, and bananas seem to go through recurring phases.

 photography – all rights reserved – Ana Rocha

-🚌 If you are planning to visit Mozambique, or if you are just curious.. check the post about my trip – Mozambique.. it’s maningue nice
+🚌 If you are planning to visit Mozambique, or if you are just curious.. check this post – Mozambique.. it’s maningue nice